wfbradley/snpko/README.md

 order.
 It is possible to run any one of these scripts individually; all take the same command-line arguments (which are specified in `snpko_utils.py`)

-For the record, the command for our original experimental data (which we cannot include :
+For the record, the command line for our original experimental data is:
 ```
 python master.py --input_file 6.28.18.xlsx --skip_rows 1
 ```
+(We cannot include the data file itself because of privacy concerns.)
 ## Author

 This code was written by William (Bill) Bradley in 2017 and 2018.